IMAGINARY/rotenc-navigator/README.md

 ## Additional configuration

-Custom pins and keys codes can be configured by adjusting the respective macros in `src/main.cpp`.
+Custom pins and key codes can be configured by adjusting the respective macros in `src/main.cpp`.
 It is also possible to adjust these values via build flags (see `platformio.ini`).

 It should also be possible to use [other Teensy boards] by modifying `platformio.ini`.
 Pull requests are welcome.